simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 Fifteen years ago there died a remarkable lama who came from Mongolia.
 We saw his image---resembling the type of Russian ascetic.
 A powerful visage, unconquerably bold are the cheek bones; the eyes are piercing.
 "During the departure of this strong spirit, a rainbow shone over the monastery founded by him."

 The lama possessed rare books---and it is very difficult to obtain rare books.
 One must send a trusted person into remote districts.
-Remarkable books exist; there is the book of one Tashi Lama, concerning his visit to sacred Shambhala.
+Remarkable books exist; there is the book of one Tashi-Lama, concerning his visit to sacred Shambhala.
 There are collections of symbolic parables.
 There is a treatise on the transmigration of souls.
 They are not translated.

 - - - - -